antvis/G6/docs/manual/tutorial/example.en.md

 ```

 ### The Result
 After calling `graph.render()` , G6 will render the graph according to the data with Canvas by default.
-For switching to SVG rendered, configure the `renderer` when instantiate the graph.
+To switch to SVG rendered, configure the `renderer` when instantiating the graph.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*YTfpQYVGhuEAAAAAAAAAAABkARQnAQ' width=400 />

 ## Load the Real Data
-We render a graph with two nodes and one edge above which are defined in the code directly.
+In the above demo, we render a graph with two nodes and one edge defined in the code directly.
 For real scenario, the data might be loaded remotely.
 We prepare the JSON data for **Tutorial Demo** with the address: <br />`https://gw.alipayobjects.com/os/basement_prod/6cae02ab-4c29-44b2-b1fd-4005688febcb.json`

 ### Load the Remote Data
 Modify index.html to load remote data asynchronously by `fetch`, and pass it to the instance of G6 Graph: